Bank Negara holds interest rates on tentative signs of recovery

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-The central bank has already delivered 125 bps of rate cuts this year while the government has also rolled out fiscal stimulus to help the economy throughout the pandemic.
+Malaysia's export-reliant economy saw its worst slump ever in the April-June period due to the fallout from the coronavirus pandemic, but has shown some signs of recovery, with a rebound in exports at the start of the third quarter.

-Southeast Asia's third-largest economy shrank 17.1 per cent in the second quarter, its first quarterly contraction since the 2009 global financial crisis, and BNM now expects the economy to slump 3.5 per cent to 5.5 per cent in 2020.
+BNM has already delivered 125 bps of rate cuts this year while the government has also rolled out fiscal stimulus to help the economy throughout the pandemic.
+REUTERS

 BT is now on Telegram!